 Petrified wood is normally smooth.
 Touch the stone and feel it – if the portions feel smooth, chances are it is petrified wood.
 If you are trying to identify a piece in a local market, it may already be polished.
 Other than that, many pieces are quite transparent.
-If you are not sure, hold it against a light and try to determine the level of transparency.
+If you are not sure, hold it against light and try to determine the level of transparency.
 Look for large white pieces too – sap that dried out.
 If they are around the bark part of the stone, you are most likely holding petrified wood.

-Grainy and circular bark like areas also indicate petrified wood.
+Grainy and circular bark-like areas also indicate petrified wood.
 Got a microscope?
 Throw the stone under it and look for small round shapes.
 Some powerful magnifying glasses will also work.
 Try to find resin ducts around cells, rays – both thick and narrow – or trace elements of minerals.
-You can identify minerals based on the color.
+You can identify minerals based on color.
 Black relates to carbon, while pink and orange areas are the result of manganese.

 How to cleanse Petrified Wood